 Expanding on the overbearing technological age upon us, the Klingbeils speculated and predicted that a Matrix-like world should overwhelm mankind.
 Machines and computers would engross the five physcial senses so much that mankind would hardly have room left in the mind for an original thought, a spiritual thought, a quiet thought, or free-will.
 Privacy will become a rare experience.
 Maybe the rich might pay for privacy, if it can be experienced at all.
 God may be replaced by the machines and virtual reality.
 Human beings may hear and learn only the machines' perspectives on life.
 Men and women could find out that they are beholden to the machines for their viewpoints and not religion, freedom of speech, free-will, or having many original thoughts and actions of their own.
 (See A Journey Into Prayer, pages 124 - 128, and 372.
 Also see John Klingbeil's science fiction novel Richard Garrett.)

-A couple of other predictions are worth a mention.
+A few of other predictions are worth a mention.

-In 1986 and 87, Spindrift became an early harbinger about the terrorists' prayers that precede terrible terroristic acts.
+1. In 1986 and 87, Spindrift became an early harbinger about the religious terrorists' prayers that precede terrible terroristic acts.
 In 1993, Bruce predicted that if Americans and Christians didn't better grasp the dangers of negative and evils prayers, the darkness these prayers produce will increase for humanity.
 The Internet has spread these dark intentions globally.
-See Question 10.
+See Question 10 on the FAQ page.

-Yet to happen, but it seems to be developing now, is a lack of quietude and privacy for virtually all human beings.
+2. Yet to happen, but it seems to be developing now, is a lack of quietude and privacy for virtually all human beings.
 Spindrift predicted that noise reduction and experiencing quiet will be at a premium.
 People will crave their privacy and quiet time.
 Because of advances in digital devices and other technology, people won't have much quiet time anymore anywhere.
-See Question 7, part 4.
+See Question 7 on the FAQ page, part 4.

-It's wonderful to live in a technologically advanced world of quantity that has a spiritual compass.
-That is, a parallel spiritual world that gives mankind some values and Quality doesn't need to be suppressed completely when confronted by new technology.
+It's wonderful to live in a technologically advanced world of quantity that also includes a spiritual compass.
+That is, a parallel spiritual world that conveys to mankind some values and Quality that don't need to be suppressed completely when confronted by new technology.